Gabi Hernandez: 2015–2023

 When Gabi recovered from the poison, Andre DiMera (Thaao Penghlis) warned her about coming in between Abigail and Chad.
 Gabi supported Chad and Abigail's plans to remarry, but Abigail broke it off with Chad.
 At the time, Gabi was dating Eli Grant (Lamon Archey).
 Gabi went to Greece where Chad and Eli both went for different reasons.
-Chad went to procure amulet that was said to be cursed and Eli went with Hope, Rafe, Lani, and JJ to capture Deimos.
-Eli saw Gabi has feelings for Chad and broke up with her.
+Chad went to procure an amulet that was said to be cursed and Eli went with Hope, Rafe, Lani, and JJ to capture Deimos.
+Eli saw Gabi had feelings for Chad and broke up with her.
 Deimos was successfully apprehended and Hope and Rafe brought him back to Salem.
-Gabi, Eli, JJ, Sonny, and Paul all went with Chad, but their plans crashed, stranding them on a desert island.
+Gabi, Eli, JJ, Sonny, and Paul all went with Chad, but their plane crashed, stranding them on a desert island.
 Gabi realized Chad had the amulet with him when he told her he had gotten rid of it, and convinced him to bury it in the sand.
 Gabi and Chad admitted they had feelings for each other and slept together.
 Paul ended up contracting jungle madness, and ended up attacking Gabi.
 They were rescued by John and Marlena and returned safely to town.
-Andre warned Gabi not to her Chad, and subtly threatened her by telling her to watch her back.
+Andre warned Gabi not to hurt Chad, and subtly threatened her by telling her to watch her back.
 Gabi and Chad continued seeing each other while Abigail got ready to marry Dario.
 Gabi supported the marriage, but Chad was skeptical of the rush to get married.
-Everything culminated with the death of Deimos, and Abigail's desire to protect Chad, which led to her getting struck by a car and the revelation that Abigai had only married Dario to stop deportation, which he lied about and then later blackmailed her to stay married to him.
+Everything culminated with the death of Deimos, and Abigail's desire to protect Chad, which led to her getting struck by a car and the revelation that Abigail had only married Dario to stop his deportation, which he lied about and then later blackmailed her to stay married to him.
 Gabi realized Chad still loved Abigail and broke up with him.